 Agency Fines Fund - This fund is used for the collection, disbursement, and maintenance of funds resulting from various illegal acts.
-These actions may involve traffic violations, as well as other illegal actions.
+These actions may involve traffic, felony, misdemeanor, ordinance, or juvenile violations, as well as other illegal actions.

 Witness Payroll Fund - This fund is maintained to support the payment of witnesses for the County and Circuit Courts.